oliverwiegers/dotfiles/README.md

 shell configuration.
 Some of the installed packages aren't needed to test the script itself but the functionality of the configuration afterwards.

-In addition to the `NON_INTERACTIVE` env variable the install script and the Dockerfile both know the `GIT_BRANCH` env variable to curl the install script from the right branch and checkout the right branch after cloning.
+The install script and the Dockerfile both know the `GIT_BRANCH` env variable to curl the install script from the right branch and checkout the right branch after cloning.
 The default is the prod branch.

 ### Testing remote changes